 Overview and assessment

-Cambridge is now a very diverse city – from very old architecture to modern buildings and shopping arcades, and a lot of quite ugly buildings in between.
-There were endless possibilities.
+- a diverse city – from very old architecture to modern buildings and shopping arcades mixed together in the centre , and a lot of quite ugly buildings outside.

 I started a Pinterest board of different approaches to urban landscape:

 - Lowry’s images of people and streets in the North of England like lives frozen in time.